m3-welch/writeups/CSAW CTF Quals 2020/slithery.md

 import base64.b64decode as HrjYMvtxwA import numpy as RMbPOQHCzt
 ```
-Not very much to work with huh.
+## The Exploit
 Since the blacklist prevented me from importing any modules, I started looking through this [list](https://docs.python.org/3/library/functions.html) of functions built in to python3 which don't need to be imported.
 I eventually came across `globals()`, a function that returns a `dict` of the script's global objects.
 So, I checked if it was blacklisted:
 ```python
 EduPy 3.8.2
 >>> print(globals())